 We recognise that people who provide and use our services come from diverse backgrounds and have different experiences and needs.
 We value this diversity and the ways in which it contributes to the richness of life and character of our community.

-Everyone who works or has a role at West Lancashire Borough Council will:
+Everyone that works or has a role at West Lancashire Borough Council will:

-We will regularly monitor and report on the progress we make in addressing discrimination and disadvantage in our borough and this progress will be evaluated regularly by our senior managers and elected members.
+We will regular monitor and report on the progress we make in addressing discrimination and disadvantage in our Borough and this progress will be evaluated regularly by our senior managers and elected members.